 Yoga is like any other activity – for the most part, incredibly safe, fun and enjoyable.
 However, there are a few key things to keep in mind when you’re practicing yoga.
-These safety reminders corporateyogaguywill help you to avoid injury, put less stress on your joints and optimize the health benefits that yoga provides.
+These safety reminders will help you to avoid injury, put less stress on your joints and optimize the health benefits that yoga provides.

 (1) Contract your abdominals – You’ll hear this instruction in most yoga classes, typically right before moving into a new posture or out of the current posture.
 The reason why a slight contraction of the abdominals is so important is mainly to protect our backs.
 Our back muscles were not designed to hold us upright, but our ab muscles were.
 However, it’s extremely easy to not use your abdominals, which puts all the strain into your back.
 Don’t hold them so tight you can’t breathe, just a slight squeeze.
 As an added bonus, you’ll build core strength more quickly.